huangsd/huangsd.github.io/_pages/about.md

 - [11/2022] "Pure Graph-guided Multi-view Subspace Clustering" was accepted by Pattern Recognition.
 Congrats to Hongjie Wu and all the collaborators!
 - [11/2022] The latest version of our survey work about *DNNs for PDEs* has been released on [arXiv](https://arxiv.org/abs/2211.05567).
 Here is a [report](https://mp.weixin.qq.com/s/NkTzXwhEzUYqsf3oT-50IQ).
 - [11/2022] I have been invited to be a PC member for the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR'23).
-- [10/2022] Congrats to Yixi Liu's National Scholarship of China!
+- [10/2022] Congrats to Yixi Liu's National Scholarship of China (国奖)!
 Note that she is the only student of Grade 2021 who won this award. [[Link]](https://mp.weixin.qq.com/s/etH5uk5sC4ErkOZuNwfanA)
 - [09/2022] One paper was accepted by NeurIPS'22.
 Congrats to Hongjie Wu and all the collaborators!
 - [09/2022] I have been invited to be a Program Co-Chair for the 6th International Conference on Computer Science and Artificial Intelligence [(CSAI'22)](http://www.csai.org/index.html).
 - [08/2022] "CGDD: Multi-view Graph Clustering via Cross-graph Diversity Detection" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!